Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Internet access**
     Some buildings can't get a fast internet connection.
 Use [this tool](https://www.check24.de/dsl/verfuegbarkeit/) to see your internet options.
 - [ ] **Pets**
-    Are pets allowed in this apartment?
-Most apartment listings show this information.
+    Are pets allowed?
+Cats are usually allowed, but not dogs.
 - [ ] **Amenities**
     In general, German apartment buildings don't have a pool or a gym.
 Some might have a shared garden or bicycle storage.